 Starting at one of the long ends, I carefully rolled the Sausage Bread into a log, making sure that I rolled it as tightly as possible.
 When I reached the other long side, I pulled the dough up onto the log and pinched it to ensure that the bottom was well sealed.
 I also pinched and tucked each of the ends under to produce a seal as well.

-After allowing it to cool for about 10 minutes, I sliced it into 1 – 1½-inch pieces.
+After allowing the Sausage Bread to cool for about 5 more minutes, I sliced it into 1 to 1 1/2-inch pieces.
 Oh my – was it good.
 The Master Taste Tester thought so as well.
 In fact, he kept sneaking into the kitchen for “one more piece”!
 Thank you Grits and Pinecones – Yum!

-1 (11-ounce) can refrigerated Pillsbury French Bread Dough
+- 11 ounce roll refrigerated French Bread Dough

 Preheat oven to 350° F.